erkutilaslan/biovizR/README.md

-             ref = "ACTB", #name of the first reference gene. ref2 = "GAPDH", #name of the second reference gene if used. goi = "NANOS1", #name of gene of interest test = TRUE, #statistical analysis parameter. set to FALSE if statistical analysis is not applicable. stat = "t-test") #statistical analysis method. t-test or anova can be used.
+             ref = "ACTB", #name of the first reference gene. ref2 = "GAPDH", #name of the second reference gene if used. goi = "NANOS1", #name of gene of interest test = TRUE, #set to FALSE if statistical analysis is not applicable. stat = "t-test") #statistical analysis method. t-test or anova can be used.
 ```